decretist/Dissertation/Chapter1/chapter1.md

 To a certain extent, it was formal sources (almost) all the way down.
-Gratian was selecting from a body of canonical material that had already passed through a fairly rigorous filtering process, and two of the most important filters -- the ninth-century pseudo-Isidorean forgers and the eleventh-century Gregorian reformers -- had had an extremely strong ideological orientation.
+Gratian was selecting from a body of canonical material that had already passed through a fairly rigorous filtering process, and two of the most important filters -- the ninth-century pseudo-Isidorian forgers and the eleventh-century Gregorian reformers -- had had an extremely strong ideological orientation.